Purposeful activities with plants to improve motor skills, develop self-determination, and promote community integration.

-Therapeutic Horticulture (TH) services provide opportunities for people to explore mind, body and spirit through plants.
+Therapeutic Horticulture services provide opportunities for people to explore mind, body and spirit through plants

 - Through interaction with plants, an individual's quality of life is maximized.

-- Through TH activities, people develop the skills necessary for self-determination.
+- Through Therapeutic Horticulture activities, people develop the skills necessary for self-determination.

 - Through the simple pleasures of the garden, community integration is promoted.